Producers Traceability Council looks for a path for E-ID

 Hayden said that the data in most cases will be managed by the states, in the same way health records and bangs tag numbers are currently kept.

 Hayden said USDA heard comments in their 2018 listening sessions that included “considerable support” from industry and state officials to move to electronic identification.
 “They also asked for USDA to share the cost for transitioning to EID.
 In September 2018, Under Secretary Greg Ibach presented four overarching goals to advance traceability.
-The goals incorporated input from both industry and state Officials to protect the cattle industry by rapidly tracing cattle infected and exposed to high impact diseases like TB, Brucellosis, and in worst case, foot and mouth disease.
+The goals incorporated input from both industry and state officials to protect the cattle industry by rapidly tracing cattle infected and exposed to high impact diseases like TB, Brucellosis, and in worst case, foot and mouth disease.
 Successfully implementing them requires substantially increased use of EID,” Hayden said.
 She did not mention whether producers or feeders voiced support for the concept.

 Fox said he and other members of R-CALF and SDSGA attended the listening sessions, and that the comments included significant opposition to mandatory electronic identification from producers.